 Each European country with a Golden Visa program has their own specific qualification requirements.
 However, the general requirements which are common to all of them include:

 The time also varies depending upon the country.
 For countries like Spain it can take anywhere from 1-3 months whereas Portugal can take anywhere from 3-6 months.

 Golden Visa programs in Europe are becoming increasingly popular.
 Since its inception in 2012 it has now spread to over a dozen countries in Europe, with many more countries around the world adopting similar investment migration opportunities.
 An increasing number of countries are offering this option to incentivize investment within their borders as well as to prop up the ailing real estate markets.

 We will outline 7 of the top EU Golden Visa programs; however, this is not an exhaustive list.
 There are certainly other worthwhile programs out there, so it is important you do your own additional research to find the country which most appeals to you.

-Malta is most well known as the only European nation to offer full citizenship by investment (Cyprus recently canceled their citizenship by investment program leaving only Malta).
+Malta's citizenship by investment is most well known and consequently the only "official" European nation to do so (Cyprus recently canceled their citizenship by investment program).
 The citizenship by investment program 600,000 EUR

 Fortunately, Malta also offers a separate residence by investment program.
 This is much more affordable at under EUR 300,000.
 It comes with the condition that you must physically live in Malta, and purchase and/or rent a property there.